loxilb-io/loxilb/README.md

 - Integrated goBGP based routing stack
 - A kubernetes agent [kube-loxilb](https://github.com/loxilb-io/kube-loxilb) written in Go

-## Layer4 or Layer7
+## Layer4 Vs Layer7
 loxilb works as a L4 load-balancer/service-mesh by default.
-Although it provides great performance, at times L7 load-balancing is necessary in K8s.
+Although it provides great performance, at times, L7 load-balancing might become necessary in K8s.
 There are many good L7 proxies already available for k8s.
 Still, we are working on providing a great L7 solution natively in eBPF.
 It is a tough endeavor one which should reap great benefits once completed.
 Please keep an eye for updates on this.

 ## Telco-Cloud with loxilb
 For deploying telco-cloud with cloud-native functions, loxilb can be used as a SCP(service communication proxy).
 SCP is nothing but a glorified term for Kubernetes load-balancing.
 But telco-cloud requires load-balancing across various interfaces/standards like N2, N4, E2(ORAN), S6x, 5GLAN, GTP etc. Each of these interfaces present its own unique challenges(and DPI) for load-balancing which loxilb aims to solve e.g.